-Cocaine addiction needs specialist detoxification and treatment.
+Cocaine-addiction needs specialist detoxification and treatment.
 At Castle Craig hospital we have 30 years experience of treating people and their families affected by alcohol and drugs.
 We strive to ensure that each detox is tailored to the needs of the person and that this is rapid, comfortable and safe.

-Cocaine withdrawal symptoms mostly relate to mental health rather than physical health and can be distressing and underestimated.
+Withdrawal symptoms mostly relate to mental health rather than physical health and can be distressing and underestimated.
 There are no effective drug treatments for cocaine withdrawal.

-While cocaine’s stimulant effects increase alertness and energy, during detox the opposite becomes the case and the person experiences a cocaine “crash”.
+While cocaine’s stimulant effects increase alertness and energy, during detox the opposite becomes the case and the person experiences a coke“crash”.
 This causes fatigue, energy loss, mood swings, insomnia and restlessness.
 Intense cravings occur along with anxiety, paranoia, depression and occasionally suicidal thinking.
 There are also risks for those with a history of fits, high blood pressure or heart disease.

 These symptoms are best treated by a medical team in a residential setting, in order to avoid relapse.
-Our detox approach is also aimed at improving brain function and counteracting the toxic effects of cocaine on the brain.
+Our detox approach is also aimed at improving brain function and counteracting the toxic effects of coke on the brain.
 Our unique hyperbaric oxygen therapy can be of additional help.

 Effects of Cocaine on the Brain

 Cocaine narrows blood vessels and reduces blood flow in the brain.
 It also damages small and large vessels.
-The overall effect is to reduce oxygen flow.
+The overall effect is to reduce the oxygen flow.
 Research shows that cocaine use reduces attention, memory, concept formation and mental flexibility.

-“It’s eerie to look inside the brain of a heavy cocaine user.
+“It’s eerie to look inside the brain of a heavy drug user.
 Blood flow is sluggish and abnormal compared to the brain of a non-user.
 Such an abnormality may underlie memory loss, learning problems, attention deficits and even strokes.” – Harvard University Gazette.

 Hyperbaric Oxygen Therapy (HBOT)

-The unique feature of our cocaine detox is that patients can receive two sessions of HBOT each day during the first week of detoxification.
+The unique feature of our cocaine-detox is that patients can receive two sessions of HBOT each day during the first week of detoxification.
 This treatment is recognised by the Department of Health as being safe.